 Our Socials programme was a finalist in Scotland's Dementia Awards 2017, together with the National Galleries of Scotland, the National Library of Scotland and Royal Botanic Garden Edinburgh, for Best Dementia Friendly Community Initiative.

 We were nominated by Julie Baikie whose mum, Rae, has been coming to the Socials every week for the last year.

 “It’s the highlight of her week…. the variety of Friday activities are right up her street.
 It’s a fabulous program doing really important work and definitely contributing greatly to my Mum’s mental health and wellbeing.”

-National Museums Scotland is committed to encouraging autistic children and young people to visit and enjoy our museums.
-You can find out more about activities, events and support for autistic children and young people and their families here.
+National Museums Scotland is committed to encouraging autistic people to visit and enjoy our museums.
+You can find out more about resources and support for autistic visitors here.

 Free, audio described guided tours are also available by request and subject to availability.
 This is an audio description of our Discover the National Museum Tour and it is delivered by our Learning staff or Volunteer Guides.
 To find out more and book, please call 0131 247 4041 or email email@example.com.